Sweta-sph/Project_Color_Paint_Company/README.md

-----Identify the total number of transactions with campaign coupon vs total number of transactions without campaign coupon. ---- select count(
+----Identify the total number of transactions with campaign coupon vs total number of transactions without campaign coupon. ---- select sum(
     case
     when campaign_id is not null then 1 else 0
     end) as with_campaign,
-            count(
+            sum(
                  case
                  when campaign_id is null then 1
                  else 0
                  end) as without_campaign
                     from CustomerTransactionData;